nicolas17/mapillary_apidoc/source/includes/_u.md

 }
 ```

-Retrive public information and stats about a Mapillary user.
+Retrieve public information and stats about a Mapillary user.

 ### Scopes